xrdocs-migration/cnbng/_tutorials/cnbng-cp-aio-single-vm-deployment-guide-any-vm-environment.md

 	1. Click New CD/DVD Drive and do the following:
 		1. Select Datastore ISO file option to boot from the SMI Base .iso file.
 Browse to the location of the .iso file on the datastore set in Step 1.
 		1. In the Device Status field, select Connect at power on checkbox.
-1. After the VM boots up: login to the VM (user: cloud_user, password: Cisco_123).
+1. After the VM boots up: login to the VM (user: cloud-user, password: Cisco_123).
 You will be prompted to change the password immediately
 1. Now setup Networking by editing /etc/netplan/50-cloud-init.yaml file.
 Here is a sample file config:
 ```
 	network: